 aaronkilik ALL=(ALL) NOPASSWD: /bin/kill

-The line below will enable member of the
+The line below will enable members of the

 sys group to run the commands: /bin/kill, /bin/rm using sudo without a password: